 In most cases, a crisis acts as a transitioning period, which requires one to adapt accordingly.
-At the moment, most businesses, like yours, are focusing on how to reopen your office and resuming office operations at some point in the coming days.
+At the moment, most businesses, like yours, are focusing on how to reopen your office and resume office operations at some point in the coming days.
 For that reason, most business owners are now working on the best formula for returning to day-to-day office engagements while keeping their employees safe.

 The general expectation is that employees will be more cautious as they consider going back to the office.
 The implication, in this case, is that employers should prioritize making the office environment safe for their workers before normal operations resume.

 Additionally, it is a fact that daily office activities will not take off at once, but gradually, depending on various factors affecting the operations of each office.
 As such, business owners should shift their attention to the best practices they should adopt as part of their return to the office strategy.
-Here are some of the measures you should consider putting in place before reopening your office.
+Here are some of the measures you should consider putting in place before reopening your office:

-1. Identify The Employees Who Should Resume Office Operations
+1. Identify the Employees Who Should Resume Office Operations

 Every employer will need to exercise extra caution when recalling workers to resume their office duties.
 Starting with a full office as operations resume will not be advisable.
 Additionally, authorities will also have guidelines on a workable return to office formula, and you need to consider that as well.

 Once you have details about the return to office guidelines from the government, you can blend the same with what will work best for your organization.
-Some of the questions to ask in this case will include;
+Some of the questions to ask in this case will include:

 - What employees perform critical functions?